S3v3ru5/CTF-writeups/zer0pts/dirty laundry/Readme.md

 As degree of f(x) is 2 the coefficient of monomial x\**3 in lagrange polynomial should be zero modulo p (i.e multiple of p).

-If we have more than 4 shares we can select a random subset of the 4 points and calculate the coefficient of 3rd degree monomial and gcd of all such coefficients would give the p directly and sometimes we would have to remove small factors to obtain.<br>
+If we have more than 4 shares we can select a random subset of the 4 points and calculate the coefficient of 3rd degree monomial and gcd of all such coefficients would give the p directly and sometimes we would have to remove small factors to obtain prime p.<br>
-Here we have only 4 shares we can only obtain a single number with p as factor.
-Lucky for us the coefficient as a very small additional factors and removing them gives our required prime p.
+Here we have only 4 shares we can only obtain a single number which contains p as factor.
+Lucky for us the coefficient has a very small additional factors and removing them gives our required prime p.

 After obtaining p, we can calculate the flag using above mentioned method.